-Josh Harris has done us a good service.
-He explains why many of us think it’s a bad idea to “tweet” while participating in corporate worship.
+Recently a friend explained why many of us think it’s a bad idea to “tweet” while participating in corporate worship.
 That is, we think you should use Twitter before and after corporate worship to say what you take in and take out.
 But when you are in corporate worship, Worship!
 There is a difference between communion with God and commenting on communion with God.

 Don’t tweet while having sex.
 Don’t tweet while praying with the dying.
 Don’t tweet when your wife is telling you about the kids.
 There’s a season for everything.
 Multitasking only makes sense when none of the tasks requires heart-engaged, loving attention.

-There is an assumption that Josh and I share, which is not understood or embraced by all.
+There is an important assumption here, which is not understood or embraced by all.
 Preaching and hearing preaching are worship.
 Preaching is expository exultation.
 The preacher is explaining the Bible and applying the Bible and EXULTING over the truth in the Bible.
 The listener is understanding, and applying, and joining in the exultation.
-Hearing preaching is heart-felt engagement in the exposition and exultation of the Word of God.
+Hearing preaching is heartfelt engagement in the exposition and exultation of the Word of God.

 This is a fragile bond.
 The fact that an electric cord is easily cut, does not mean that the power flowing through it is small.
 It produces bright and wonderful effects.
 So it is with preaching.
 Great power flows through fragile wires of spiritual focus.